 I really like this resource created by a Vanderbilt Nursing professor that maps out education options for nurses interested in getting started in this specialty.
 It’s one of the best resources I’ve found that breaks down the career options in an easy-to-understand format.
 It includes course recommendations for data collection (SQL) training, project management, Excel, and other options to help you break into this field.

 There are Master’s Degree options and post-bachelor certificates you can invest in, but it’s important to research all of your options before jumping into a program (and more debt) for a career transition you aren’t 100% sure you want to pursue.
-If you are curious about this specialty or just testing the waters, I highly recommend starting off with single courses at Coursera or Udemy to make sure this career path is one you will like before investing in a graduate program.
+If you are curious about this specialty or just testing the waters, I highly recommend starting off with single courses at Coursera, General Assembly, or Udemy to make sure this career path is one you will like before investing in a graduate program.

 These skills and work experience (or creating your portfolio) can be just as valuable to help you land these roles.
 If you decide this career path isn’t one you want to fully pursue, you haven’t invested significant time and money in a degree.
 Some of these courses and skills, like MS Excel proficiency, can also be highly valuable in other remote nursing roles, like this Medial Claim Review Nurse position at Molina Healthcare.